nikoladragomirovic/SignalFiltering/README.md

 Circular FIR filters of 35th, 77th and 129th order, as well as IIR filters of second, fourth and sixth order were implemented on the input signal.

 After filtering, the output signal only contains the desired frequencies.

+Faculty of Technical Sciences in Novi Sad </br>
+Computing and Automatics (Computer Technique and Computer Communication)